hostcc/pyg90alarm/docs/cloud-protocol.rst

     Payload Length = Message Length - Header Size

-Most messages use the :py:class:`.G90CloudMessage` class as base which combines the header with the command-specific payload.
+All messages are defined in the :py:mod:`.cloud.messages` module for the headeres and the command-specific payload.